mars0i/masonclj/README.md

 The documentation here doesn't provide introductions to Clojure or MASON.
 MASON has a detailed PDF manual that begins with a tutorial and a example.
 To read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
-(My "majure" repo includes some Clojure implementations of the Students example from the MASON tutorial.)
  You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying the source under the *example* directory with good interop resources and the MASON manual and classdocs at hand is probably a good strategy.
+(My *majure* repo includes some Clojure implementations of the Students example from the MASON tutorial.
+It's possible that it might be useful to look at that while reading the tutorial in the MASON manual.
+However, the examples in that repo are poor illustrations of good Clojure style.
+My *pasta* repo illustrates my current approach to MASON programming.)

 The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop I've